 The Devil's Dozen

-Although no one can say for sure when and why human beings first associated the number 13 with misfortune, the superstition is assumed to be quite old, and there exist any number of theories — most of which deserve to be treated with a healthy skepticism, please note — purporting to trace its origins to antiquity and beyond.
+Though no one can say for sure when and why human beings first associated the number 13 with misfortune, the superstition is assumed to be quite old, and there exist any number of theories — many of which deserve to be treated with a healthy skepticism, please note — purporting to trace its origins to antiquity and beyond.

 It has been proposed, for example, that fears surrounding the number 13 are as ancient as the act of counting.
 Primitive man had only his 10 fingers and two feet to represent units, this explanation goes, so he could count no higher than 12.
 What lay beyond that — 13 — was an impenetrable mystery to our prehistoric forebears, hence an object of superstition.